silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

  * Before release (or release candidate)
    * Merge back from [http://github.com/silverstripe-security](http://github.com/silverstripe-security) repos shortly at the release (minimise early disclosure through source code)
    * Merge up to newer minor release branches (see [Supported Versions](#supported-versions))
-   * Send out a note on the pre-announce list with a highlevel description of the issue and impact (usually a copy of the yet unpublished security release page on silverstripe.org)
+   * Send out a note on the pre-announcement mailing list with a highlevel description of the issue and impact (usually a copy of the yet unpublished security release page on silverstripe.org)
    * Link to silverstripe.org security release page in the changelog.
    * Move the issue to "Awaiting Release" in the [project board](https://github.com/silverstripe-security/security-issues/projects/1)
  * Perform release